jackson15j/cv/craig_astill_cv.md

       migration.
-    * Championed Codegen ([oapi-codegen (golang)]) + Contract Boundary testing ([Specmatic]) with a centralised [OpenAPI] repo to tighten the development cycle and allow more focus on Business Logic development.
+    * Championed Codegen ([oapi-codegen (golang)]) + Contract Boundary testing ([Specmatic]) with a centralised [OpenAPI] repo to tighten the development cycle to allow more focus on Business Logic development.

 Senior Software Engineer: [EigenTech] (March 2022 - November 2023)
 ------------------------------------------------------------------